-Although the rate of business failures has fallen over recent years, the number of businesses who fail within five years of starting up is still too high.
-It's easy for owners to blame the economy and other outside factors for the failure of their business but are those factors really the greatest risk to small businesses.
-Should business managers be looking closer to home for the reason their business has failed?
-Are managers who underestimate the importance of marketing and cashflow taking the biggest risk of all?
-Jo Russell finds out
+Although the rate of business failure has fallen in recent years, the number of businesses that fail within five years of starting up is still too high.
+It's easy for owners to blame the economy and other outside factors for the failure of their business but are those factors really the greatest risk to small businesses?
+Should business managers be looking closer to home for the reason their business failed?
+Are managers who underestimate the importance of marketing and cash flow taking the biggest risk of them all?
+Jo Russell finds out...

 A significant number of businesses fail to understand the risks facing them and do not take the necessary steps to prevent the risk becoming reality.
 Forewarned is forearmed.

-When asked directly, by researchers from the Nottingham University Centre for Risk and Insurance Studies, more than half of small businesses thought that reduced demand was their biggest business risk.
-But separate analysis from Money Advice Direct shows that the most common reasons for failure are either marketing related – poor customer targeting, failing to meet needs of customers and lack of market research – or linked to cashflow and cost control.
+When asked by researchers from the Nottingham University Centre for Risk and Insurance Studies, more than half of small businesses thought reduced demand was their biggest business risk.
+But separate analysis from Money Advice Direct shows the most common reasons for failure are either marketing related (poor customer targeting, failure to meet needs of customers and lack of market research), or linked to cash flow and cost control.

 Reducing risk through marketing

 Is there a discrepancy there?
 Probably not, says Richard Sorsky, director of Money Advice Direct.
 "Reduced demand is the phone not ringing, and under-demand for your products or services.
 And that comes down to bad market research," he says.
 "We call it the 'soap opera syndrome'.
 People have an idea and think they will set up a business.
 They know how to make things but nothing about sales or marketing."